na-na-hi/renget/archive/pmdg_questions.md

 >Why do Pokemon choose to sleep on piles of hay?
 Are their bodies hardy enough that they don't mind the discomfort?
 Is it a traditional/cultural sort of thing?
 >How would you react if you encountered a feral member of your own species in a dungeon?
 >Does actual medicine exist, or does everyone just rely on things like Oran Berries and Pecha Berries?
->Are Pokemon pigeonholed or typecast into careers based on their species?
-For example, are all Hitmonchan expected to become martial artists?
 >If you became a Pokemon and could use moves, would you go full anime and do poses and call out your attack names, or be more subtle and "normal" about it?
 >Is it common to travel across the world to different continents, or do most Pokemon stay on their home continent for their whole lives?
 >Are legendaries worshipped like gods?